crees4/WA/Project/06/README.md

 Use the standard [submission mechanism](https://github.com/btdobbs/WA/tree/main/Project/00) mechanism to submit.

 Your respository should include the following updated files.
+If extra credit is attempted, your `README.md` file should have notes regarding the component files to download.

 - ./webServer.js
 - ./components/topBar/TopBar.css